Stoke Space Nova: Development

-An engine designed to be implemented on Nova's booster underwent its first test in June 2024, 18 months after the start of its development, and is designed to produce over 100,000 lbf of thrust upon lift-off.
-Hopper tests of Nova's reusable second stage were conducted in September 2023, with an engine test being conducted in February 2024.
+The company unveiled the rocket's name, Nova, in October 2023.
+An engine designed for Nova's booster underwent its first test in June 2024, 18 months after the start of its development.
+It is designed to produce over 100,000 lbf of thrust upon lift-off.
+A hopper test of Nova's reusable second stage was conducted in September 2023, with an engine test in February 2024.
 A proof-test of a shortened first stage test tank was conducted in December 2023.

-Stoke Space said it plans to develop the rocket and reach orbit by 2025, with some independent estimates projecting a timeframe of 2026.
-On 28 July 2025, the company adjusted the target date to early 2026.
+Stoke Space initially aimed to reach orbit by 2025.
+In July 2025, the company adjusted the target date to early 2026.
+In September 2026, it was announced that Pathfinder would first launch in 2027, with Block 2's first launch slated for 2029.

+The first orbital launch will send a Autonomy-1, a satellite constructed by AstroForge, to a heliocentric orbit, with no attempt at recovery of either stage.
+Celestis will also fly their Infinite Flight payload on this mission.

+Stoke Space began construction on its launch pad at Launch Complex 14 in October 2024, and completed construction in early 2026.

 Applications

-Stoke Space says that Nova can be used for a variety of functions, including deploying satellites to space, performing manufacturing and science experiments in space, collecting and returning satellites, and removing space debris.
+Stoke Space says that Nova can be used for a variety of functions, including deploying satellites, lifting manufacturing and science experiments, collecting and returning satellites, and removing space debris.